Clifton, Cumbria: Transport

 There once were two railway stations, the 1846 Clifton station (later named Clifton and Lowther railway station) was on the Lancaster and Carlisle Railway (now part of the West Coast Main Line WCML), it closed to passengers in 1938.

 Another station Clifton Moor station was on the Eden Valley Railway and opened 1863, closing in 1962.
 Confusingly Clifton & Lowther Station was at a hamlet known as Clifton Moor.
 The nearest station is now Penrith railway station.

 At the boundary with the civil parish of Yanwath and Eamont Bridge where the west coast mainline railway crosses the river Lowther is Hugh's Crag Viaduct (also known as Lowther Viaduct, or Clifton Viaduct) built in 1846.

 The M6 motorway now also runs through the parish.

 Other

 The former Wetheriggs Pottery also is within the civil parish, east of the village.

-Clifton Hall, a 15th-century Pele tower.
+Clifton Hall is a 15th-century Pele tower.